Kawann Short: 2015

 Through 14 weeks of the NFL season, he led all defensive tackles in sacks.
 Short was selected for his first career Pro Bowl during the season.
 Short ended the regular season tied for the league lead in sacks among all defensive tackles.
 Short was awarded the NFC defensive player of the month for December, becoming the first defensive tackle to win Defensive Player of the Month twice in a single season in NFL history.
 Short was named to the AP All-Pro Second-team.
 Short finished the season with a career year.
 He had 55 tackles, 11 sacks, three forced fumbles, two fumble recoveries, and four passes defensed.
 The Panthers defeated both the Seahawks and the Cardinals to reach Super Bowl 50.
 In the game, Short and the Panthers fell to the Denver Broncos by a score of 24–10.
 According to PFF, Short's pass-rushing productivity of 11.2 was the third-highest among NFL defensive tackles.
 He was ranked 58th on the NFL Top 100 Players of 2016.

-2016 season
+2016–2020

 In 2016, Short started all 16 games for the Panthers, recording 55 tackles, 6 sacks, three passes defensed, and a forced fumble.

-2017 season

 On February 27, 2017, the Panthers placed the franchise tag on Short.
 On April 17, 2017, Short signed a five-year, $80 million contract with the Panthers.
 He started all 16 games, recording 49 combined tackles, 7.5 sacks, and two forced fumbles.

-2018 season

 In 2018, Short started 14 games, recording 42 combined tackles, three sacks, and a forced fumble.

-2019 season

 On October 1, 2019, Short was placed on injured reserve with a partially torn rotator cuff.

-2020 season

 On October 15, 2020, Short was placed on injured reserve after undergoing season-ending shoulder surgery.
 The Panthers released Short on February 16, 2021.

-2021 season

 Following shoulder surgery, Short was cleared to return in July 2021.